Remains found in California believed to be missing Hollywood model-actress

 Human remains that were recovered from a shallow grave in California on Tuesday are believed to be those of Adea Shabani, an aspiring model-actress who went missing last month.

 Shabani, 25, was last seen in Hollywood on Feb.
-23, but the Los Angeles Police Department said at a news conference Tuesday that human remains were found in the Spenceville Wildlife Area in Nevada County, nearly 60 miles north of Sacramento.
+23, but the Los Angeles Police Department said at a news conference Tuesday that human remains, believed to be the missing woman's, were found in the Spenceville Wildlife Area in Nevada County, nearly 60 miles north of Sacramento.

 Officials said that while they believed the remains belonged to the missing woman, a definitive identification would not be available until an autopsy, scheduled for Wednesday morning, is conducted.